sirthegamercoder/FNF-Icon-Splitter-PLUS/README.md

 It's designed to streamline your workflow by automating tedious tasks.

 ## Functionality
-* Extracts and organizes frames of Friday Night Funkin icons Only tested on Psych Engine icons but should work for any icon sheet that is 150 pixels in height and is a multiple of 150 pixels in width
+* Extracts and organizes frames of Friday Night Funkin icons, work for any icon sheet that is 150 pixels in height and is a multiple of 150 pixels in width
 * Selection of specific sprites

 ## How to Install